This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Combusting plant matter and then inhaling that smoke is heating and drying to your respiratory system, whereas mullein is a cooling herb that helps drive moisture to the lungs.
 This means mullein helps to keep your body in a state of balance while smoking, which is great because it's when we're out of balance that we begin to feel discomfort.

-Mullein also helps to relax your airways, making it easier for you to breathe more slowly and deeply.
+Smoking mullein helps to relax your airways, making it easier for you to breathe more slowly and deeply.
 This relaxes nervous tension as well.
 Take a moment to feel how you're breathing right now by putting one hand on your chest and the other hand on your stomach.
 Are your breaths short and high in your chest, or low and deep in your stomach?
 If you're breathing in your chest, mullein can help move your breath downwards.

 Flavor-wise, you honestly probably won't even be able to tell that mullein is in your smoke.
 This makes it especially easy to add to any blend since it won't disrupt whatever terpene profile you got going on.
 The only difference you'll feel is added smoothness.
 Your lungs will thank you.